Meltcap/workshop_17-11/examples/01-constitution.md

 speckit constitution

-We are a diverse team building a simple two-player Snake Game for learning purposes.
+We are a diverse team building a simple Snake Game for learning purposes.

 **Our working rules:**
 - Everyone can contribute, regardless of coding experience.